Canon 1D X Mark II vs G7X Mark II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the G7X Mark II are recent models that feature in their makers' current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the G7X Mark II followed on from the Canon G7 X. Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Both the 1DX Mark II and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the G7X Mark II was followed by the Canon G7 X Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Canon G7 X Mark II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: